acadTags/Automated-Social-Annotation/README.md

 * ./cache_vocabulary_label_pik stores the cached .pik files about vocabularies and labels

 # Quick Start
+Extract the two dataset files in the ./dataset/dataset.7z

 To train with the bibsonomy dataset
 ```
 python JMAN_train.py --dataset bibsonomy-clean --embedding_id jman-bibsonomy